GUARDESK-Security/Hercules-CLI/README.md

 # Hercules-CLI
-Athena is a DoS Tool written in Python
+Hercules is a DoS Tool written in Python